 I’m also a fan of their very understated look.
 The BS1 assumes a uniform black finish which is very smooth and while seams are present, they are all subtly rounded to prevent abrasion.
 Build quality remains as strong as the Tomahawk with a metal construction save for the plastic front.
 They have a smoother finish than the Tomahawks and look to be slightly better machined.
 The earbuds are very minimalist with absolutely no markings, the only branding to be seen is the Penon logo on the 3.5m plug.
-The earbuds have a small white dot on the bottom of the right earpiece to denote orientation though it’s a bit hard to see.
+The earbuds have a small white dot on the bottom of the left earpiece to denote orientation though it’s a bit hard to see.
 Sides are more easily differentiated when installing different coloured foams on each side.

 But perhaps my favourite aspects of the BS1 is their cable, which is massively improved over the Tomahawk’s tacky, springy unit.
 The BS1 has a great looking silvery cable with a transparent sheath (though I’m convinced it’s OFC copper underneath).
 It is super supple and smooth and doesn’t catch on clothes or fabric.
 The softer cable in addition to the lack of seal also produces almost zero microphonic noise.
 The cable is so wonderfully compliant with zero memory and spring, easily coiling and avoiding tangles exceptionally well.
 It is similar to the cable utilised by the Musicmaker TP16 and the red coloured Ting, but it is slightly thinner and appreciably more compliant.